prvdmwrong/prvdmwrong/docs/index.md

 ---

-## :material-numeric-2-circle-outline: Mixins
+## ② Mixins

 ---

-## :material-numeric-3-circle-outline: Extensible
+## ③ Extensible

-Oh My Prvd brings comprehensive APIs for extending the framework.
+Prvd 'M Wrong brings comprehensive APIs for extending the framework.
 Here's one of the common ones, `Lifecycle` to implement your own lifecycle methods:

 === "Luau"